 Criminal defense attorneys manage a number of responsibilities during the course of representing you, both inside and outside the courtroom.

-The Columbus criminal defense attorneys at Koenig & Owen, take those responsibilities seriously.
+The Columbus criminal defense attorneys at James D. Owen, LLC take those responsibilities seriously.

 When you hire our criminal defense lawyers, this is what you can expect: